mmakowski/backpack-talk/speaker-notes.md

     * carrier types have to be made visible (why would anyone care about my representation of integer type in `RationalSig`)?

 -> Exhibit 3: tagsoup "functor"
-* We use type classes to describe signatures
+* We use type classes to describe signatures.
+A functor would be an instance of a type class with constraint representing the parameterising singature.
 * TODO: what's wrong with this approach?
     * more difficult type inference
     * it is often recommended that type classes are used for abstractions that are governed by specific laws (e.g. algebraic constructs); StringLike does not have such laws and thus breaks expectations